HANDS-ON SCIENCE PROGRAM AT INDIAN HILLS ELEMENTARY IN SLC

 How do you sign up to volunteer with the Hands-On Science Program?

-1. Class & Field Trip Volunteer:
+1. Lab & Field Trip Volunteer:

 2. STEAM Fair Judge:

-3. Green Team Community Representative:
+3. Green Team Community Representatives:

 All Hands-On Science schedules and e-mails are managed through Signup.com.
 Please be sure that you have a (free) signup.com account and that you allow Signup.com to send you e-mails.